 Passatelli to Make in Broth or Dry

 Passatelli to make in broth or dry, are really simple and quick to prepare.
-Having lived for several years in Riccione with my family, a part of me has remained tied to the traditions of Romagna, and passatelli still cannot be missing from my table.
+Having lived for several years in Riccione with my family, a part of me is still tied to Romagna traditions, and passatelli cannot still be missing from my table.
 To give the classic shape to passatelli, a tool similar to a potato masher but with larger holes is used.
-Obviously, all Romagna families have various types, but if your kitchen probably lacks one and you don’t want to buy one, you can always give your preparation another shape.
-Simply form small balls with your hands and if the dough turns out to be too hard, add one more egg.
-In this case, prepare many, freeze them, and drop them directly frozen into the broth or boiling water.
+Of course, all Romagna families have various types of them, but if your kitchens are probably lacking one and you don’t want to buy one, you can always give your mixture another shape.
+Simply form small balls with your hands, and if the dough is too hard, add an extra egg.
+In this case, make many, freeze them, and toss them directly from frozen into the broth or boiling water.

 Passatelli to Make in Broth or Dry